Spurs win eighth straight as Blazers lose McCollum to injury

+SAN ANTONIO (AP) — The Portland Trail Blazers can accept losing a tough game on the road to the San Antonio Spurs.
+They are hoping they did not suffer a greater loss to injury.

-SAN ANTONIO (AP) — DeMar DeRozan scored 21 points and the San Antonio Spurs extended their winning streak to eight games with a 108-103 victory Saturday night over the Portland Trail Blazers, who lost C.J.
+DeMar DeRozan scored 21 points and the Spurs extended their winning streak to eight games with a 108-103 victory Saturday night over the Trail Blazers, who lost C.J.
 McCollum to a left leg injury.

-Damian Lillard scored 34 points for Portland, which had won three straight.
+Damian Lillard scored 34 points for Portland, which had won three straight but had difficulty closing the game without McCollum.

+“He’s so big for our team,” Lillard said, after first stating he was worried for McCollum’s health.
+“You’re just concerned for that, too.
+That’s a big blow.
+He’s a guy that plays a huge role for us and is a big part of our team.”

 McCollum exited under assistance with 7:03 remaining in the third quarter.
-He remained on the court for a few minutes clutching his left leg in great pain after tumbling out of bounds when his driving layup was blocked by Jakob Poeltl.
-McCollum appeared to roll his left ankle but was clutching his shin.
-There was no word on his status.
+He remained on the court for a few minutes clutching his left leg in great pain after tumbling out of bounds when his driving left-handed layup was blocked by Jakob Poeltl.
+McCollum had his left foot trapped under Poeltl’s right foot as both landed, leading the Blazers guard to tumble out of bounds next to the stanchion.

+“I feel bad for C.J.
+I hope he’s OK,” San Antonio coach Gregg Popovich said.
+“He’s a great player and a great kid.”

+The Blazers said McCollum had a “left leg injury” after X-rays were negative.
+He will undergo an MRI on Sunday morning.
+McCollum said he did not hear his knee pop but felt immediate pain and discomfort in it.

 McCollum finished with 10 points in 22 minutes.